Mansi-Bhatnagar/MyMuse-Music-App/README.md

 - search for tracks, albums and artists and get details about their number of followers, their top tracks and singles.
   ![ss6](src/Assets/img6.png)

-- view the optimal layout for the site depending on their device's screen size
+- view the optimal layout for the site depending on their device's screen size.

 - uses Skeleton Loading for good look and feel of app.

+- uses Tooltips to provide additional information about the features to the users.

 ## Built with